John Legend Dishes on Daughter Luna Starting Preschool

 However, it looks like his 2-year-old tot may need a little more practice.
 Last month, Chrissy Teigen posted a video of her firstborn admitting to pushing a boy in her class.

 The little lady started school in August.
 The Lip Sync Battle host even made her daughter a family photo album in case she gets sad or upset during the day.
-However, the mother of two admitted she didn't have the easiest time at her daughter's orientation.
+However, the mother of two admitted she didn't have the easiest time at her daughter's school orientation.

 "Hello everyone from Luna's school orientation today.
 I'm sorry I projectile puked caffeine upon arrival, couldn't open my eyes and had the noisiest newborn in the room. (not a joke, very sorry, see you tomorrow)," she tweeted at the time.